- Academic Advising

 Franklin University has established the following placement testing procedures that must be followed while taking assessments:

 - On the day of the assessment, you should be sure to take a valid, government-issued photo ID.
 This can be a driver’s license, passport, state ID, or military ID.

 - Notebooks or books are not permitted during the tests.
 Scrap paper will be provided if needed.

-- You must have your Placement Assessment Form emailed to the SLC by an Academic Advisor or an Enrollment Advisor.
+- You must have your Placement Assessment Form emailed to the SLC by an Academic Advisor or an Admissions Advisor.